Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 1. IMPLICATIONS OF RECENT PSYCHOLINGUISTIC DEVELOPMENTS FOR THE TEACHING OF A SECOND LANGUAGE by L. A. Jakobovits (1968)

-This study emphasizes the developmental nature of language acquisition, advocating for controlled exposure to linguistic materials and transformation exercises at various levels.
+This study emphasises the developmental nature of language acquisition, advocating for controlled exposure to linguistic materials and transformation exercises at various levels.
 It suggests a significant shift in teaching methodologies for language learners, especially for those acquiring languages beyond their native ones.

 2. Nativization, Linguistic Theory, and Deaf Language Acquisition by J. Gee and Wendy Goodhart (2013)